msimecek/Chatbot-Student-Workshop/README.md

 using System.Collections.Generic;
 ```

 So we're done for data source preparation.
-Bot will draw from the list of `People` and will randomly send pictures and check the correctness of the name (first and second value).
+Bot will draw from the list of `People` and randomly send pictures and check the correctness of the name (first and second value).
 We'll wrap this whole functionality into a new dialogue.

 ### WhoIsDialog

-Create a new file type **Bot Dialog** in the folder **dialogs** and file name **WhoIsDialog.cs** and insert the implementation of the `MessageReceivedAsync()` method:
+Create a new file type **Bot Dialog** in the folder **Dialogs** and file name **WhoIsDialog.cs** and insert the implementation of the `MessageReceivedAsync()` method:

 ```c#
 private async Task MessageReceivedAsync(IDialogContext context, IAwaitable<object> result)